flipperdevices/flipperzero-firmware/ReadMe.md

 ## Documentation we love

-- [Flipper Build Tool](documentation/fbt.md) - building, flashing and debugging Flipper software
+- [Flipper Build Tool](documentation/fbt.md) - building, flashing, and debugging Flipper software
-- [Writing Applications](documentation/AppsOnSDCard.md) - developing, building, deploying and debugging Flipper applications
+- [Writing Applications](documentation/AppsOnSDCard.md) - developing, building, deploying, and debugging Flipper applications
 - [Hardware combos and Un-bricking](documentation/KeyCombo.md) - recovering your Flipper from most nasty situations
-- and more in [Documentation](documentation) folder
+- and more in the [Documentation](documentation) folder

 # Links